arun-stephen/java-spring-microservices/connect-db-h2/README.md

 Each service can have its own database to store the data which will avoid tight coupling between services.
 This example shows the interaction between microservices and the in-memory H2 database.

 The below microservice design pattern used for this example
-1. service per database: Each service has its own database to store the data and also, it has the ability to run the application individually without having the dependency with other services (loosely coupled)
+1. **Service per Database:** Each service has its own database to store the data and also, it has the ability to run the application individually without having the dependency with other services (loosely coupled)
-2. Aggregate pattern: The `banking-service` can interact with other services to construct the expected response to the client.
+2. **Aggregate Pattern:** The `banking-service` can interact with other services to construct the expected response to the client.

 ### Process of service interaction to H2 Database:
 Please refer the below architecture diagram to understand about the services interacting with H2 database.